lenmorld/testing/mocha/README.md

 spy:
 - tracks fake/existing functions exec
-- tells us how many times function has been called, etc
+- tells us how many times function has been called, the arguments passed when it was called, etc
+- useful for callbacks

 stub:
 - replaces functions